 The most common reason business owners tell me that fear not contributing to their family income is guilt.
 It may not be not contributing at all but not contributing enough or what they believe to be enough.
 They don’t want to be a financial burden and they want to be, if in some part responsible for the financial stability of their family.

-I’d like to say that in the current feminist age women say that they want to make their own way or not rely on others, but it’s not true.
+I’d like to say that in the current feminist age women say that they want to make their own way or not rely on others, but it’s not always true.
 Men say the same but they are coming from a traditional perspective of needing to have the provider role and not being able to fulfil the role.
 I think this is an indication of how financial decisions are no longer a gender-based role in families.

 Not enoughness & the fear of not making enough money for the family